 At simulation time, the whole list is looked for relevant fields and the output values are constructed from all fields that match.

-Converter to C
+Translator to C

-A script accepts input cpuid specifications, checks it to be valid, perform certain additional checks, if necessary (e.g., all bits are covered by bit fields, no two fields ranges intersect, no duplicates etc) and converts it into C code to be incorporated into a cpu model build.
+A script accepts input cpuid specifications, checks it to be valid, perform certain additional checks, if necessary (e.g., all bits are covered by bit fields, no two fields ranges intersect, no duplicates etc.) and converts it into C code to be incorporated into a cpu model build.

 Input language notation may vary.
 In its simplest form, it consists of Python objects definitions that are sources by a Python script.